Sushi and Mislabeling

 Seafood mislabeling gets quite a bit of press attention from time to time.
 It turns out this issue is a lot more complex than people think.
 We have taken a leading role with Loyola Marymont University in the LA Seafood Monitoring Project, which aims to significantly reduce the incidence of confusion, mislabeling, and, at times, fraud that exists in LA sushi restaurants.

-Below are details on some of the items that there is
+Below are details on some of the items that there is often confusion about:

 • Our Hirame is Paralichthys dentatus or Fluke from the Northeast coast of the US; it’s sometimes called Halibut in sushi restaurants in LA.